EnvisionIot/developer_bootcamp/5_Application_Development/Java_tutorial/invoking_api_java.md

    }
    ```

-3. Open the `DataService` class and add the following code for getting battery status data from EnOS Cloud:
+3. Open the `DataService` class and add the following code for getting the battery status data from EnOS Cloud.

    ```
        public GetDataResponse getData(String assetId, String measurepoints) {